Phoebe Bright: Characterisation

 One of Phoebe's reptiles is a pet snake named Oscar.
 When Robertson auditioned for the role she was asked if she liked snakes.
 She pretended to like them to help gain the role.
 But she was later confronted with snake.
 She was required to have large snakes around her neck.
 Although the actual owner was onset in case of emergency.
 Off-screen the snake had to be replaced a number of times due to constant mishappenings.
 Robertson told Lisa Anthony from BIG! magazine that "we've had three different Oscars so far, the first one died, the second one got eaten by a snake - and that one died from indigestion!"

-Phoebe is characterised as strong willed and she does not conform to the social normal in society.
+Writers immediately established Phoebe's on-screen persona during her guest character phase.
+Robertson told McGowan from TV Week that "Phoebe was a real nerd at first, but people liked her being different."
+Writers developed Phoebe further when Robertson was hired full-time and made her "come out of her shell" via her romantic relationships.
+Phoebe is also characterised as strong willed and she does not conform to the social normal in society.
 Robertson told Martyn Palmer from What's on TV that "I like her desire to be herself.
 In real life you have to make compromises and pretend to be someone you're not - especially for the public.
 That's just not Phoebe's personality."
 Robertson disliked Phoebe's quirky dress sense and style and dreaded what the wardrobe department would purchase for the character next.
 She added "she wears some awful clothes I wouldn't be seen dead in them outside work."
 Throughout her duration, writers made Phoebe prone to drama and used her for the show's main storylines.
 Robertson said that more happened to Phoebe in one week than people experience in a life time.
 She added "thank heavens my life's not so complicated."

 Writers often portrayed the character mourning the deaths of those closest to her, such as her father Arthur Bright (Barry Hill).
 Phoebe's plight was difficult for Robertson to understand.
 Robertson told Mark McGowan from TV Week that she struggled because unlike Phoebe, she had not lost close family or been made homeless.
 She added that "Phoebe's a very emotional character.
 There's been lots of crying to do.
 Phoebe has had so much upset in her life."